hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 No. There is no large integer type currently.

 [7:21:52](#6mxCEM7NddU60etaMKR931e_SrzXvsXvjOyQQHBbM-8) <planetsizecpu (Jose Luis)>:
-Great news guys, TAB on fields is a must have for business apps, good job Ì†æÌ¥©
+Great news guys, TAB on fields is a must have for business apps, good job ü§©

 [7:28:41](#-WJQV9zsN8pFqBArRGP0RR4iqbO8IzKQwwTNdi9URpU) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
 I love those updates, when we don't see things coming, improving the View once again!